The Tales They Tell Part 4 - Staatsburgh: A Palace for a Pretender to the Throne

 Around the same time, the Mills began toying with the idea of purchasing a grander cottage in Newport and added the Hotel Broglie in Paris to their collection of homes.

 When Caroline Astor finally died in 1908, Ruth was ready to step up and assume her scepter and crown.
 A funny thing happened on her way to the dais, however.
-Society had shifted yet again from Caroline Astor’s heyday a decade before.
-Socialites didn’t just want to attend stately entertainments and formal soirees; they also wanted to have fun.
+Society had shifted yet again, even from Caroline Astor’s heyday.
+Socialites weren’t content to merely attend stately entertainments and formal soirees; they also wanted to have fun.
 While the regal Ruth excelled at the former, when it came to the latter, not so much.
 There was a just little too “froid” in her “sang”, as it were.
 In Newport she watched in horror as Mrs. Astor’s tiara was snatched and broken into three pieces by “The Triumvirate” of Mrs. Oliver Hazard Perry Belmont (a divorcee?!), the irreverant Mrs. Stuyvesant Fish, (whose parties featured dogs and monkeys as guests of honor!?), and the vivacious Tessie Olerichs, whose new Comstock Lode fortune was uncomfortably close to the source of the Mill’s own money for her comfort.
 Back in New York, while she was still regarded as one of Society’s top hostesses, the Vanderbilt clan (with money only stretching back two generations before them) had superceded in popular opinion her as the apex of the “Old Guard”, with Mrs. Cornelius Vanderbilt and Florence Vanderbilt Twombly becoming the Queen Grande Dames everyone looked towards to maintain the standards of the older era.

 This was the final Installment in a four-part series on the stories of some of the Hudson Valley’s well-known historic mansions seen through their exteriors